aryzach/aryzach.github.io/assistedDying/notes.md

 General thought: I've been so focused on writing and finishing this (my only relation with the project).
 I'm going to have to change mindset and priorities once I start moving forward on this project.
 This is obvious, but just wanted to writing it down to make it clear, and remind myself

+General though from email: Tbh I send I'm looking for a little bit of Glory in this Pursuit respond but maybe I should be cautious and try to contain that because it's a bad look and also probably antithetical to the goal

+#### States vs federal first?
+- Target states or fed,first?
+This Will help guide strategy and where to put resources.
+Only CA or Oregon first?
+Or all,over US evenly w time?
+Death w dignity amd,marijuana did state by state.
+Find out why they took this approach.
+Was it natural grassroots or intentional strategy?
+Find out what they wish theyd done differently

+#### Can I learn to be more empathetic, especially as perceived by others?
+- I think I am / can be empathetic, but I don't choose to practice it all the time / prioritize, and I think I'm generally not perceived as particularly emapthetic, which is totally ok
+- Can I train myself,to be more empathetic and develop that mindset like I did for engineering?
+Or is it just too dofferent of a skill that it cant be intentionally devolped quite the same?
+Or maybe I was wired to learn engineering more so than empathy

 ## Things to do - first steps:
 - get into acquired community.
 Learn culture, see where approriate to talk about this idea
 - obv post op ed, but also reach out to Death with Dignity group